Rubber-Duck-999/HouseGuardServices/Alarm-GUI/README.md

-# HouseGuardServices
+# Alarm GUI

-Services for the houseguard system in one place
+Tkinter GUI that sends off alarm state when requested by the GUI